Reza Abbasi Museum; The Little National Museum of Iran

 The collection at Reza Abbasi Museum

-It is said that more than fifty thousand items are stored at the museum, but only 700 of them exhibited randomly.
+It is said that more than fifty thousand items are stored at the museum, but only 700 of them are exhibited randomly.
 The items that are collected in this museum belong to different periods from the 2nd millennium BC to the early 20th century which is the same time as the end of the Qajar period.
-However, the museum is famous particularly for its Islamic section.
+However, the museum is famous, particularly for its Islamic section.

 The Reza Abbasi Museum is unique in the arrangement of its items since they are arranged chronologically, so visitors can have a chance to observe the development of art, culture, and technology during this time interval.
-The objects exhibited in this museum include artifacts made of baked clay, metal, and stone from the pre-historic times to pottery and metal objects, textile and lacquer painting belonging to the Islamic period.
+The objects exhibited in this museum include artifacts made of baked clay, metal, and stone from pre-historic times to pottery and metal objects, and textile and lacquer paintings belonging to the Islamic period.
 Other artworks on display in the RAM are paintings on canvas and paper, manuscripts, and jewelry from the pre-Islamic period, besides art and technology and calligraphy works of the Islamic period.